12 Jobs That Will Definitely Survive the Next 20 Years (and Even Be in Demand)

 troyanphoto/Adobe woman truck driver talking by radio inside the cabin

-Work for heavy and tractor-trailer truck drivers across the U.S. is expected to remain fairly steady over the next decade or so, with a projected job growth of around 4% through 2031.
-That is close to the average for all occupations.
+Work for heavy and tractor-trailer truck drivers across the U.S. is expected to remain fairly steady over the next decade or so, with a projected job growth of around 9% through 2033, much faster than the average for all occupations.

-For those interested in the driver lifestyle — which requires workers to be on the road for long stretches of time and to work non-traditional hours — the BLS expects nearly 260,000 positions to open up each year.
+For those interested in the driver lifestyle, it requires workers to be on the road for long stretches of time and to work non-traditional hours to build wealth.

 Lawyers